-For the purpose of the internal estimation of the loss ratio in the case of a borrower default, only collateral that can be allocated to the following categories is taken into account:
+For the purpose of the internal estimation of the loss ratio in the case of default of a borrower, only collateral that can be allocated to the following categories is taken into account:

 - Property-related collateral,

-- warranties, and
+- · warranties, and

 - financial collateral.

 The legal minimum requirements regarding collateral and the security interest are reviewed by the Credit Management units in cooperation with the Legal Department.
-In principle, the internal estimation of the loss ratio only uses collateral that are included in bank-internal approved lists.
-This ensures the legal enforceability of the security interest.
+The internal estimation of the loss ratio only uses collateral that is included in bank-internal approved lists.
+These security interests are always enforceable.
 A bank-internal process ensures that the legal enforceability of all SolvV relevant collateral is subjected to permanent legal monitoring in the jurisdictions relevant for us.